coins/module-manager/src/README.md

 			<copy of src at some point in time>
 		...
 ```
+Code changes happens only in the `src` folder.
+Versions are published by copying the full source folder to the dist folder.
 Directories in `dist` may never change once they are published.
 The integrity of sources is based on the files' hashes.
 The security model is:
-> Adding folders to `dist` is allowed, but changing an existing folder is an attack on the library's users.
+> Adding folders to `dist` is allowed, but changing an existing folder is an attack on the module's users.